manuelaguilarrios1/INF502/Assignment2.md

  1 file changed, 2 insertions(+)

 ```
-Question 12: Use git diff, then edit the file to remove the unnecessary lines
+Question 12: Use git diff, then edit the file to remove the unnecessary lines, add the file then use git commit to finalize the changes
 ```
 >git diff math
 diff --git a/B.py b/B.py